 Suggestions for Improving Your Self-Motivation

-On the second day, I actually was looking forward to my new routine, but about five minutes into my walk, it started raining, so I turned around and ran home, disgusted that I was drenched, but content that my self-motivation was still intact.
+On the second day, I was looking forward to my new routine, but about five minutes into my walk, it started raining.
+I turned around and ran home.
+I was disgusted and drenched, but content that my self-motivation was still intact.
 It was then that I decided to come up with an alternate plan in case rain threatened to sabotage my walking goals.